History Of Christmas

 Keeping CHRISTMAS In Your Heart

-I can already hear some disgruntled reader exclaiming, “But that’s not what Christmas means to me!”
-To this I can only reply: “It doesn’t matter what Christmas means to you.
-It only matters what it means to YHVH.”
-He is the One we are worshiping.
-And God has made Himself abundantly clear: He has forbidden His people to eat fruit from the tree of the knowledge of good and evil.
-That is what mixing worship of our Messiah with the pagan rituals of sun-gods amounts to.
-YHVH cares very much how you worship Him!
-We are to worship him in spirit and in truth.
+By now some disgruntled readers are exclaiming, “But that’s not what Christmas means to me!”
+To this I can only reply: “It doesn’t matter what Christmas means to you!
+It matters what it means to Lord YHVH!”
+He is the One we worship.
+And God makes the matter abundantly clear: He’s forbidden His people to eat fruit from the tree of the knowledge of good and evil, from mixed worship!
+Lord YHVH cares how we worship Him!
+We are to worship Him in Spirit and in Truth.

-Yeshua was not born on December 25th.
-He was born on the first day of the Feast of Tabernacles, and three wisemen did not come bearing gifts the night of His birth.
-Scripture does not say how many wisemen came, only that they gave three gifts (gold, frankincense and myrrh), and they arrived when Yeshua was a young child and about to flee with his parents into Egypt.
+And the truth is that Yeshua was not born on December 25th.
+He was born on the first day of the Feast of Tabernacles.
+Three wise men did not come bearing gifts on the night of His birth.
+Wise men came, scripture doesn’t say how many, bearing three gifts (gold, frankincense and myrrh).
+They arrived, not on the night of His birth in a stable, but at His house when Yeshua was a young child and was about to flee with his parents into Egypt.

 HOW DO WE KNOW WHAT GOD THINKS?

-Aaron’s sons worshiped God their own way, offering up what Scripture calls “strange fire” (Lev 10:1-3).
-And when they did that unauthorized fire consumed them both.
-Afterwards, Moses reminded Aaron that YHVH had said, “I will be sanctified by those drawing near to Me; and I will be honored before all the people.”
-Aaron was silent.
+When Aaron’s sons worshiped God in their own way, by offering up what Scripture calls “strange fire” (Lev 10:1-3), that fire consumed them.
+Why?
+Because Lord YHVH declared, “I will be sanctified by those drawing near to Me; and I will be honored before all the people.”

 Remember the Golden Calf?

-Aaron made that golden calf, not to worship some other god, but to celebrate a feast to YHVH.
+Aaron made that golden calf, not to worship some other god, but to celebrate a feast to YHVH, Scripture says.
 (Exodus 32:4-5)

 “And he took them from their hand, and fashioned it with an engraving tool.
 And he made it a molten calf.
 And they said, These are your ELOHIM, O Israel, who brought you up out of the land of Egypt.
 And Aaron saw, and he built an altar before it.
 And Aaron called and said, A feast to YHVH tomorrow.”

-Folks, God cares a great deal about how He is worshiped.
-It’s time to stop acting as if we have no King, stop doing what Israel did in the time of the Judges–whatever was right in their own eyes.
-We have a King, the King of Kings, and He said if we love him we are to keep His (Father’s) Commandments.
-He warned us about setting aside His Father’s Commandments to observe the traditions of men.
+It’s time for God’s people to stop acting as if we have no King, to stop doing what Israel did in the time of the Judges–whatever was right in their own eyes.
+We do have a King, the King of Kings, Who said, “If you love Me keep My Commandments!”

 Matthew 15:3 “But answering He said to them, Why do you also transgress the command of God on account of your tradition?”